Lord-DVD/Lord-DVD/README.md

 ### MetLife (Aug 2021 - Present)
 #### Actuarial Analyst - Asset Liability Management
-+ Optimized a multiple regression based tool using R to predict credit spreads of Fixed Maturity Assets to better report AOCI in balance sheet and provide a baseline for reporting income and set new reserves if necessary
++ Optimized a multiple regression-based tool using R to predict the price of Fixed Maturity Assets to better report income in the balance sheet and provide a baseline for reporting income and set new reserves if necessary
-+ Identified issues in original datasets and improved model efficiency by 40%, resulting in positive movement of over $110M towards actual value, for which got recognition award in MetLife and presented results to Global Chief Actuary
++ Identified issues in original datasets and improved model efficiency by 40%, resulting in positive movement of over $119M towards actual value, for which got recognition award in MetLife and presented results to Global Chief Actuary and Appointed Actuary for US ALM
-+ Maintained and ran Prophet models for quarterly asset projections for regulatory reporting for Cash Flow Testing, Loss Recognition Testing, Embedded Value Testing and Ad-hoc sensitivity tests
++ Maintained and ran Prophet models for quarterly asset projections for Cash Flow Testing, Loss Recognition Testing, Embedded Value Testing and Ad-hoc sensitivity tests pertaining to NY DFS regulatory requirements
-+ Assessed MetLife’s common stock portfolio and made projections for Common Stock assets in line with NY DFS regulatory requirements
++ Wrote & Improved DCS and Python scripts to automate several processes including but not limited to Cash Flow Projections, updating/ changing Model Point Files, adding post-processing manual changes to Model Point Files and other prophet input tables
++ Participated in Global Investment Assumption Committee for MetLife in setting asset performance assumptions for structured finances with a primary focus on Private MBS and other structured finance assets such as ABS, RBMS/CMBS, CLOs/CDOs and Agency/Non-Agency CMOs
++ Lead the testing of the new ALS based asset projection Prophet model release for MetLife
++ Oversaw Azure Synapse based SQL database for data ingestion/upload errors while working as a liaison between actuarial and IT team

 ### The Sparks Foundation (Jun 2021 - Jul 2021)
 #### Intern - Data Science and Business Analytics